pycmam/sfLESSPlugin/README.markdown

 	  sf_less_plugin:
 	    check_dates:        false

-Also, sfLESSPlugin server side compiler has Web Debug Panel, from which you can view all styles to compile & can open them for edit in prefered editor.
+Also, sfLESSPlugin server side compiler has Web Debug Panel, from which you can view all styles to compile & can open them for edit in preferred editor.
 For that you need to configure `sf_file_link_format` in `settings.yml`.

 Last but not least, you can enable CSS compression (remove of whitespaces, tabs & newlines) in server side compiler with: